-With a better understanding developing around the many life enhancing benefits, science and research has also been able to play an important role in uncovering some of the mysteries that meditation contains beneath the surface.
+With a better understanding developing around the many life enhancing benefits of meditation, science and research has been able to play an important role in uncovering some of the mysteries of the mind and body.

 Aside from being an effective way to find peace and inner stability, there are many more facts about meditation that may come as a surprise.
 Who would have thought that meditation actually cultivates strong will power and boosts the immune system?